NahyeMoon/Tech_Layoff/README.md

 Layoffs at <em><strong>Microsoft (10,000 in 2023)</em></strong> and <em><strong>Dell (6,000 in 2024)</em></strong> reflect workforce adjustments in response to a <em><strong>decline</em></strong> in <em><strong>PC demand</em></strong> and slower growth in <em><strong>traditional software products</em></strong> post-pandemic.
 </li>
 <br/>

+Transportation experienced the highest number of layoffs in 2020, totaling 13,600, driven by travel restrictions (Figure).
+Uber contributed 6,700—the highest recorded by any company that year—and Airbnb in Travel reported 1,900, the 4th highest (Figure).
+Layoffs remained significant in 2022 with 12,870 and decreased to 8,268 in 2023 as the post-pandemic recovery began.